 Maddocks IB Academic Scholarships (worth up to 20% of the fees) are available to both external applicants and pupils progressing from the Senior School, who are applying to take the International Baccalaureate Diploma Programme (IB) at the Sixth Form.

 These scholarships are awarded to students who show outstanding academic potential and are based on the results of a competitive scholarship examination.
-Students applying for a Maddocks IB Academic Scholarship must attend the designated scholarship examination and interview day, which takes place at the Sixth Form on a Saturday in November.
+External students applying for a Maddocks IB Academic Scholarship must attend the designated scholarship examination and interview day, which will take place at the Senior School this year on Saturday, 14 November 2020.

-To apply, internal applicants should complete the scholarship application form by logging into the admissions portal, and complete the relevant scholarship application form in the checklist.
+To apply, internal applicants should complete the scholarship application form which can be downloaded here or by contacting the admissions office.
 External applicants when registering via our online admissions portal will be given the opportunity to choose to apply for a scholarship - the scholarship form will then be made available in the checklist items.
 IB Academic Scholarship applicants will also be considered for the Academic Scholarship, should their application be unsuccessful in the competition for the IB route, but of sufficient merit to gain an Academic Scholarship.

 (1 hour 35 minutes subject-based questions) The examination will consist of 2 written papers (from an initial choice of 4 subjects selected in advance on the scholarship application form).
 Applicants will receive a booklet containing their 4 selected subjects and will have 5 minutes’ reading time, before the examination begins, to select 2 questions they wish to answer.
 The nature of the questions will vary depending on the subject area but might include problem-solving, literary criticism or extended discursive writing.
 Applicants should be able to answer the questions without prior revision.